 - (1) If you are new to the program and have any pre-knowledge of German, you are required to take a PLACEMENT TEST as early as possible.
 The test will allow you to make the best of your German studies.
-Self-placement is not permitted in our program and will result in removal from class. - (2) If you enter the program with medium or advanced German skills, some of the requirements will be waived allowing you to enter the program at the appropriate level.
-Please contact the Undergraduate Coordinator to discuss your options. - (3) If you are a German major or specialist, please take the pre-requisite courses (GER 205H & GER 305H) as early as possible.
+Self-placement is not permitted in our program and will result in removal from class. - (2) If you enter the program with medium/advanced German skills, some requirements will be waived allowing you to enter the program at the appropriate level.
+Contact the Undergraduate Coordinator to discuss your options. - (3) If you are considering a German major or specialist, please take the two pre-requisite courses (GER 205H & GER 305H) as early as possible.
 This will allow you to take 300 & 400 level topic courses in German and help you avoid unnecessary waiting periods. - (4) For students interested in auditing courses: Sorry, our department doesn't allow this.
 But please do feel free to attend our extra-curricular activities.
-(For more info check our website.)

 In general, plan your course of studies well and early on to avoid stress in your last year(s).
 Visit us and schedule appointments with program coordinators and faculty members during their office hours.
+We are all more than happy to assist you.
 And do not forget to enjoy the small-size, seminar-style courses our program has to offer.

 Have an amazing academic year!